ingoditrust12/workproject/README.md

-A simple Assembly Program that prints "Hello"
+An Assembly program that prints "Hello"